 While potato chips seem light and harmless, the extended period of time we spend chewing on this snack encourages the particles to get stuck between our teeth, producing bacteria.
 Again, you will want to floss and rinse your mouth out thoroughly after eating potato chips.

 A high acidic ingredient used in many foods, like pickled vegetables and salad dressing, vinegar should be used in moderation.
 It can be a trigger for tooth decay.

 While a delicious side dish, biting into corn on the cob can crack or loosen fillings and sealants or damage wires and brackets used for braces.
 Also, for anyone with dentures, biting down on corn on the cob can dislodge your dentures.
 To prevent these things from happening, scrape off the corn before eating.

 The dark red color can leave stains on your teeth.
 When eating, drink plenty of water.

-We need to make sure we are flossing and brushing our teeth daily, and especially after we eat any of these foods.
-However, wait at least 30 minutes to an hour after eating before you brush your teeth.
+We need to make sure we are flossing and brushing our teeth daily, especially after we eat any of these foods.
+Wait at least 30 minutes to an hour after eating before you brush your teeth.
 You don’t want to brush the particles into your teeth and gums further.
 Instead, rinse your mouth out with water after eating any of these foods and wait the allotted time before going back and brushing your teeth.
-Additionally, you will want to remember to schedule your regular dental checkups throughout the year.
-Often dentists can reach areas we cannot, as you can see explained in Preventing Diseases with Regular Dental Checkups.
+Remember to schedule your regular dental checkups throughout the year.
+Often dentists can reach areas we cannot, as explained in Preventing Diseases with Regular Dental Checkups.